mysql/mysql-connector-j/README.md

 ### Build From Source

 This driver can also be complied and installed from the source available in this repository.
-Please refer to the Connector/J documentation for [detailed instructions](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-installing-source.html) on how to do it.
+Please refer to the MySQL Connector/J documentation for [detailed instructions](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-installing-source.html) on how to do it.

 ### GitHub Repository